ElGuillermo/HLL_CRCON_restart/README.md

 ```

 ## Config
-- Edit `restart.sh` and edit the "configuration" part
+- Edit `restart.sh` and set parameters to fit your needs in the "configuration" part

 ## Use
 - Log into your CRCON host machine using SSH and enter these commands (one line at at time) :